ydigikat/STM32-AudioTemplates/README.md

 # Audio Modes
-Each template supports audio at 44kHz and 48kHz, 16 or 24 bit resolution, with or without an I2S master clock.
+Each template supports audio at 44kHz and 48kHz, 16 or 24-bit resolution, with or without an I2S master clock.

 You select the audio mode as a parameter to the audio streaming init function: